 This product is no longer in stock

-These are the popular freeze-dried meals found in most backcountry pantries - the backpack.
+These are the popular freeze-dried meals found in most backcountry pantries - in your case the backpacks we rent.

 Mountain House and other dehydrating companies take just about any food imaginable, dry it out, and package it in a foil pouch.
 You just add boiling water at camp - typically 2 cups - seal the pouch back up and wait about 10 minutes for it to reconstitute to its original form.
 The pouches we carry are the "two-serving" size, but in reality each is for one person - about 600-700 calories per container.
 You can eat right from the pouch.

 There are dozens of flavors and food preparations out there, but we just carry a few select ones we know taste pretty darn good and are popular with hungry hikers.
-We're not talking fresh gourmet here, but after a long hiking day these meals do hit the spot.
+We're not talking fresh gourmet here, but after a long hiking day with our backpacking rental gear these meals do hit the spot.

 Here's a few pointers to consider if you're new to dining on freeze-dried food: